One-Nexus/Synergy/README.md

 ###### Release Notes

-* adding ability to overwrite sub-components from any main component
+* adding ability to overwrite components from any main component

 #### Version 2.3.0